About Medicare Insurance Plans

 You are eligible at age 65 if:

-- You receive or are eligible to receive Social Security benefits; or
+You receive or are eligible to receive Social Security benefits.

-- You receive or are eligible to receive railroad retirement benefits; or
+You receive or are eligible to receive railroad retirement benefits.

-- Your spouse receives or is eligible to receive Social Security or railroad retirement benefits; or
+Your spouse receives or is eligible to receive Social Security or railroad retirement benefits.

-- You or your spouse (living or deceased, including divorced spouses) worked long enough in a government job where Medicare taxes were paid; or
+You or your spouse (living or deceased, including divorced spouses) worked long enough in a government job where Medicare taxes were paid.

 If you do not meet these requirements, you may be able to get Medicare hospital insurance by paying a monthly premium.
 Usually, you can sign up for this hospital insurance only during designated enrollment periods.

-NOTE: Even though the full retirement age is no longer 65, you should sign up for Medicare three months before your 65th birthday.
-You can apply at www.socialsecurity.gov.
+Note: Even though the full retirement age is no longer 65, you should sign up for Medicare three months before your 65th birthday.
+You can apply at www.ssa.gov

 What Are the Benefits of Medicare?